-Please type as much as is necessary in the questionnaire attached - the boxes will expand to accommodate the text.
+Please type as much as is necessary in the tables below.
+The boxes will expand to accommodate the text.

 Has your registry used the EDMP statistical monitoring programme in the last year to look for clusters or trends in more recent data, or for different anomaly subgroups, or any other purpose?
 Yes/No.